cenpa/freqfit/README.md

 - models shouldn't multiply a bunch of little numbers together when returning a `logpdf` and instead sum up logs of pdfs
 - models should have a function `loglikelihood` to compute the -2LL by summation instead of multiplying a bunch of little numbers together to get the likelihood
 - [x] models need a `density` to return form expected by `iminuit` ([https://scikit-hep.org/iminuit/notebooks/cost_functions.html)](https://scikit-hep.org/iminuit/notebooks/cost_functions.html#Extended-unbinned-fit))
+- [x] think we are going to have to use `_parameters` dict from `iminuit` see (https://github.com/scikit-hep/iminuit/issues/941) and (https://scikit-hep.org/iminuit/reference.html#iminuit.util.describe)

 ### "config" format